This spot has been added by

 The Blue Lagoon, with Cominotto island in the distance.

-Facing the beach, and in a large part of the “lagoon”, the bottoms are almost exclusively sandy (↕3-9ft/1-3m).
+Facing the beach, and in a large part of the “lagoon,” the bottom is almost exclusively sandy (↕3-9ft).
 While large schools of saddled breams gather near the shore, fish are rarer in the sandy beds found in the central part of the site.

-However, take the time to explore them, as they are an ideal place to observe fish species specifically living in the sand such as the wide-eyed flounder, the red mullet, weevers, or the magnificent flying gurnard.
+Even so, take the time to explore them, as they are an ideal place to observe fish species that live specifically in the sand such as the wide-eyed flounder, the red mullet, weevers, or the magnificent flying gurnard.

 Flying gurnard at the Blue Lagoon, Comino